Donald Trump baby balloon: United States

 The balloon made an appearance during 4 July 2019 Independence Day festivities at the Salute to America event on the National Mall.
 The National Park Service granted a permit for its use.
 The balloon was seen at the 2019 San Diego Comic-Con on 20 July.
 It flew again on 21 September in Ventura, California.

-The balloon appeared in Lexington KY, outside of the city's courthouse on 4 November 2019 in protest of Trump's visit to the city.
+The balloon appeared in Lexington, Kentucky, outside of the city's courthouse on 4 November 2019 in protest of Trump's visit to the city.

-The balloon appeared in Tuscaloosa, Alabama for the NCAA College Football game between the #2 LSU Tigers and the #3 Alabama Crimson Tide on 9 November 2019 at Bryant–Denny Stadium.
+The balloon appeared in Tuscaloosa, Alabama, for the NCAA College Football game between the #2 LSU Tigers and the #3 Alabama Crimson Tide on 9 November 2019 at Bryant–Denny Stadium.
 President Trump attended the game while protesters flew the balloon at Tuscaloosa's Monnish Park.
 At that appearance the balloon was slashed by Hoyt Hutchinson.
 Hutchinson was taken into police custody.

-The balloon appeared in Tulsa, Oklahoma on 20 June 2020 to protest his rally there.
+The balloon appeared in Tulsa, Oklahoma, on 20 June 2020 to protest his rally there.
 It was the first time President Trump had hosted a rally since the COVID-19 pandemic began to spread in the United States.